 International Festival of Arts & Ideas | New Haven

-Don’t miss the International Festival of Arts & Ideas.
+Don’t miss the International Festival of Arts & Ideas in the city of New Haven, Connecticut.
 This event celebrates culture and creativity in a one-of-a-kind presentation.
 It features music orchestras, theater classes, and interactive exhibits.

 Stamford Art Festival | Stamford

 If you’re searching for original artwork to complement your home décor, look no further.
 You can find what you want at the Stamford Art Festival!
 Here, talented exhibitors will showcase their dazzling creations in various media.
 You can check out paintings, sculptures, and woodworks.
 Other mediums include:

 - Metalwork and jewelry

 - Glass artistry

 Exhibiting artists can engage with visitors about their creative process.
 It’s a unique opportunity to buy distinctive works from emerging artisans.

 Midsummer Fantasy Renaissance Faire | Ansonia

 Step into a world of enchantment and immerse yourself in an ancient era where fantasy reigns.
 This event boasts live music, magic tricks, comedy performances, and combat shows!
 Enjoy fabulous food while browsing period vendors’ stalls.
 You can speak with people from days when real magic existed.
 Don’t miss this one-of-a-kind opportunity.
 Revel in a forgotten time when jousting was popular entertainment.